brandur/sorg/content/drafts/sortsupport-inet.md

-These rules combined with the fact that we're working at the bit level produce ordering that in cases may not be intuitively all that obvious to a human reader.
-For example, `192.0.0.0/1` sorts *before* `128.0.0.0/2` despite 192 being the larger number.
-The reason is that when comparing them, we start by looking at the common bits available in both networks, which comes out to just one bit (`min(/1, /2)`).
-That bit is the same in the networks of both values (remember, 192 = `1100 0000` and 128 = `1000 0000`), so we fall through to comparing netmask size. `/2` is the larger of the two, so `128.0.0.0/2` is deemed to be the larger value.
+These rules combined with the fact that we're working at the bit level produce ordering that in cases may not be intuitively.
+For example, `192.0.0.0/1` sorts *before* `128.0.0.0/2` despite 192 being the larger number -- when comparing them, we start by looking at the common bits available in both networks, which comes out to just one bit (`min(/1, /2)`).
+That bit is the same in the networks of both values (remember, 192 = `1100 0000` and 128 = `1000 0000`), so we fall through to comparing netmask size. `/2` is the larger of the two, so `128.0.0.0/2` is the larger value.

 ## Designing an abbreviated key (#designing-keys)

-Now that we understand the basics of `inet`/`cidr` and how their sorting rules work, it's time to design an abbreviated key for them.
+Armed with the structure of `inet`/`cidr` and how their sorting works, we can now design an abbreviated key for them.
 Remember that abbreviated keys need to fit into the pointer-sized Postgres datum -- either 32 or 64 bits depending on target architecture.
-The goal is to pack in as much sorting-relevant information as possible while staying true to the existing sorting semantics.
+The goal is to pack in as much sorting-relevant information as possible while staying true to existing sorting semantics.

 Because of the subtle sorting semantics for these types, we'll be breaking the available datum into multiple parts, with information that we need for higher precedence sorting rules occupying more significant bits so that it compares first.
+This will allow us to compare any two keys as integers, which is a very fast operation for CPUs (faster even than comparing memory byte-by-byte), and also a common technique in other abbreviated key implementations like the one for [UUIDs][uuid].

 ### 1 bit for family (#family)